Signal Decomposition Reveals Structure in Insider Threat Detection under Sparse Temporal Data: Experimental Framework

 \subsection{Dataset}

-All experiments are conducted on the CERT r4.2 insider threat dataset, which contains synthetic but behaviorally realistic audit logs for a large enterprise environment.
-The dataset includes multiple behavioral modalities, including logon activity, device usage, file access, email, and web activity, along with ground-truth labels for several insider threat scenarios.
-Following prior work, we focus on scenarios that exhibit temporally extended attack behavior rather than isolated anomalous events.
+All experiments are conducted on the CERT r5.2 insider threat datasets, which provide synthetic but behaviorally structured audit logs across multiple modalities, including logon activity, device usage, file access, email, and web traffic for 2000 normal users and 99 malicious users.
+While synthetic, CERT is widely used in insider threat research due to the difficulty of obtaining real-world labeled data \cite{Glasser2013}.

-We restrict our analysis to attack campaigns lasting longer than one day and shorter than one week.
-This restriction reflects the practical focus of this work on sustained misuse behavior rather than single-session anomalies.
-Under this constraint, only Scenario~1 (gradual data exfiltration) and Scenario~3 (IT sabotage) contain qualifying attacks.
-The restriction is applied uniformly across all experiments and is not tuned to individual users or attack instances.
+In this work, CERT is used to define controlled experimental conditions through its scenario structure.
+Each scenario corresponds to a distinct pattern of insider behavior with different temporal characteristics, particularly in attack duration and activity density.
+This allows us to evaluate how the model responds to variations in temporal extent and sparsity under consistent data generation assumptions.

-To control for user heterogeneity and avoid population shift, we further restrict training and evaluation to the subset of users who are compromised at least once during the simulation.
-Normal behavior from users who are never compromised is excluded.
-This ensures that both training and testing data are drawn from the same underlying user population, and avoids conflating insider threat detection with differences between compromised and non-compromised users.
+CERT comprises a set of data sources \emph{(login, email, http, file, device)} which log user activity over a temporal sequence Eq.~\ref{eq:raw_logs}.
+Each malicious user $u$ is labeled with an attack window $[t_u^{start}, t_u^{end}]$.

-We note that this protocol evaluates detection performance within a controlled compromised-user population, and does not model the open-world setting in which the compromised population is unknown in advance.
-This choice aligns with the intended deployment setting of UEBA systems, where the objective is to detect deviations from a user’s own historical behavior rather than to classify users based on static attributes such as role or department.
-Training on a mixed population of never-compromised users would confound anomaly detection with population-level differences and obscure whether a model can detect the onset of compromise for a given user.
-More broadly, our experimental protocol reflects a user-centric detection objective: identifying when an individual user’s behavior becomes anomalous relative to a shared baseline informed by their own normal history, rather than distinguishing compromised users from the general population.
+We train the autoencoder exclusively on normal behavioral windows of the \emph{malicious} users, before and after the attack, with optional added noise injected via normal users, which grow based on the dataset in question.
+(CERT 4.2 has 1000 users, 70 malicious, CERT 5.2 has 2000 users, and 99 malicious users).